-With more people working remotely today it makes it difficult for businesses to keep an eye on how the staff is treating each other.
-Workplace bullying can cause serious mental distress, and can occur in the office, or remotely.
+Workplace bullying can cause serious mental distress, and can occur in the workplace or remotely.
 According to Beyond Blue, more than half of Australians are likely to experience workplace bullying in some manner during their lives, with two-thirds of those who experience it, either misinterpreting it or failing to report it.

 Would you know if workplace bullying is happening around you?
 We’ve put together some handy warning signs to help you identify workplace bullying behaviour that generally goes unnoticed.